plainpicture/spelling/README.md

 # Spelling

-Multi-language, Multi word, utf-8 spelling correction server using a levenshtein automaton and a Trie.
+Multi-language, Multi word, utf-8 spelling correction and suggestion server using a levenshtein automaton and a Trie.
-Written in java, requires java >= 1.8.
+Written in java.
 Several optimizations like e.g. pruning the search trie via already found distances and frequencies provide single millisecond performance for single keyword corrections.

 Compiliation: